 Susan Folwell is one of the exciting innovators in Pueblo pottery.
-Her work is native clay and inspired by traditional designs, but she is constantly experimenting with techniques and clays.
-She is a daughter of Jody Folwell and sister of Polly Rose Folwell.
-She has won numerous awards at events such as the Santa Fe Indian Market and the Heard Indian Market.
-She has been featured in several books, including “NDN,” “Free Spirit" and others.
+Her work is native clay and inspired by traditional designs, but she continually experimented with techniques and clays.
+Susan is Jody Folwell’s daughter and Polly Rose Folwell’s sister.
+She has won numerous awards at the Santa Fe Indian Market and the Heard Indian Market.
+In addition, she has been featured in several books, including “NDN,” “Free Spirit,” and others.

-Susan has said; "My Earliest recollection I can think of is that my mother gave me a ball of clay.
+Susan has said, “My Earliest recollection is that my mother gave me a ball of clay.
 I decided I wanted to make a snake.
 It was a long flat tube.
-She said if you want people to be interested in it, it has to have some character.
+She said it has to have some character if you want people to be interested in it.
 I said I thought it had enough character.
-She said no, so she bent the tube and made it into an “S” and she pinched the nose.
-I cried for like an hour, as she pinched the nose and I thought it was now a worm, she swore it was still a snake.
-End the end I was thrilled because it sold for $2.
+She said no, so she bent the tube and made it into an “S,” She pinched the nose.
+I cried for an hour as she pinched the nose, and I thought it was now a worm; she swore it was still a snake.
+In the end, I was thrilled because it sold for $2.
 I was hooked after that.”